gruntwork-io/boilerplate/README.md

         env:
           FOO: BAR
     ```
-* You can use Go templating syntax in `command`, `args`, and `env`.
-For example, you can pass Boilerplate variables to
+* You can use Go templating syntax in both `command`, `args`, and `env`.
+For example, you can pass Boilerplate
-  your scripts as follows:
+  variables to your scripts as follows:

     ```yaml
     before: